 More Nocturnal Animal Books for Little Learners

 I’m Not Sleepy! is a book that will become a favorite in your classroom!
-Mo doesn’t want to go to sleep but it is bedtime!
-Then, Grandma decides that she is going to bed instead but Mo will find out that she is difficult to get tucked in.
-Your little learners will relate to not wanting to go to bed and this funny tale will make them giggle.
+Mo doesn’t want to go to sleep, but it is bedtime!
+Then, Grandma decides that she is going to bed instead and Mo will have to tucker her in.
+Mo quickly understands the role reversal; your students will be giggling all the way to the end.
+It truly is a relatable book!

 Itsy Bitsy Spider is a classic that most all your kids will be familiar with.
-A fun way to introduce spiders while getting your kids active and moving with the hand gestures that go along with this fun rhyme.
-I bet they will want to read it over and over again!
+This well-loved tale is a fun way to introduce spiders while getting your kids active and moving with the hand gestures that go along with the rhyme.
+I’ll bet they will want to read it over and over again!

 Little Owl’s Night is a fun twist on a bedtime story.
 As he wakes up from sleeping all day, he watches his friends come to life in the dark.
 He just can’t imagine that the daytime is more fun than this!
 Just as Momma Owl starts to describe the daytime; he drifts off to sleep.